better-internet/radworks-grants/governance/README.md

 We will keep this process for the 1st wave of grants.
 It will also help to inform us on the general line item costs of running such a program.
 For example, once Drips are online, we might use all the data here to make a flat monthly rate for drips based on the median monthly cost per committee member, learned from the 1st wave of grants.

-But aim is to fully adopt Radicle's native financial rails to move towards a more programmatic, automated, and transparent process.
+But aim is to fully adopt Radworks' native financial rails to move towards a more programmatic, automated, and transparent process.